Grades 6 to 10 IB Curriculum

 Grade 10 Physical Education is the final year of formal physical education at Dwight.
 This class is a comprehensive course where students take their current knowledge and apply it towards building a personal fitness plan for their future.
 Experience in units such as team sports, racket games, strength and conditioning, movement composition, and lifetime activities allow students to explore potential lifelong physical activity connections.
 While improving their physical abilities, students also work on developing their social and personal living skills such as cooperation, accountability, and leadership.
 Health education includes the study of nutrition education, human growth and development, and drug and alcohol education.

 Dwight School’s Design and Technology program strives to ensure that all Dwight students are critically engaged 21st century learners who are able to make responsible choices about how to use technology in a rapidly changing world.
 Fun, yet responsible, use is at the center of technology at Dwight as students learn to create, communicate, and collaborate in a number of ways.
-By using design-thinking skills, students make purposeful use of technology to investigate problems, design solutions, and evaluate and share their work with the world around them.
+By using design-thinking skills, students make purposeful use of technology to investigate problems, design and create solutions, and evaluate and share their work with the world around them.
 Through the internationally published MYP Design Criteria, grades 6-10 students are assessed on the following areas: inquiring and analyzing, developing ideas, creating the solution, and evaluating.
 These four areas create the MYP Design Cycle.

 Our faculty love investigating the “next big thing” in an effort to figure out how best to use it in the classroom.
 They also love exploring students’ interests in a piece of technology as they brainstorm projects, work collaboratively, and look to redefine what is possible.

 This course is the first year of a five-year technology sequence in which students learn to solve problems using the MYP Design Cycle.
-In sixth grade, students are introduced to the stages of the MYP Design Cycle..
+In sixth grade, students are introduced to the stages of the MYP Design Cycle.
 Technology is infused into each stage of the process by using research tools to investigate; planning and sketching tools to develop ideas; and communication and collaboration tools to present and evaluate their work.